sussmanLab/cellGPU/doc/markdown/BasicInformation.md

 term corresponding to a constant velocity in a direction that rotates
 * selfPropelledCellVertexDynamics -- a specialization of the above class where the vertices are the degrees of freedom but where the cells are the things with activity.
+* brownianParticleDynamics -- the time derivative of a particle is the force on it, plus a translational Gaussian noise, simulating an overdamped langevin equation at some temperature

 ### Energy minimization